 Role Of The Assembly

-Sources of the AANDA finance include DACF locally generated revenues, subventions from central government and borrowing under the provisions of Section 88 of Act 462.
-It is however appropriate that for the smooth implementation of the second MTDP, the district mobilizes most resources from the local resources base.
-The AANDA could do this through:
+Sources of the finance include DACF locally generated revenues, subventions from central government and borrowing under the provisions of Section 88 of Act 462.
+It is however appropriate that for the smooth implementation of the second MTDP, the district mobilizes most resources from the local resources base:

 (b) Promoting close Co-ordination among all agencies and establish a working partnership between the private sector, NGOs and Public Sectors.